TheTridentGuy/ht-link/JOURNAL.md

 author: "@TheTridentGuy"
 description: "USB adapter to connect cheap handhelds to a computer"
 ### Total time: 14h 30m
+### August 7:
+PCB ordering was hell, but they finally came.
+I've been testing, and the only thing that I havent gotten working yet is PTT.
+Demo coming today!

 ### July 5:
 2h